Table of Contents

 See if any medications you take contain one of these products too.

 You may not need to completely stop these medications.
 In fact, doing so can be dangerous and cause withdrawal effects, so never stop using a medication without your doctor’s advice.
 Instead, talk to your doctor first.
-They may need to alter your dose or help you properly wean off a medication.
+They may need to alter your dose or help you properly wean off medication.

 Talk to licensed pharmacists at Rx Connected.